Mediation Training

 The Maine Agricultural Mediation Program (MAMP) offers mediation training throughout the year.
 Specific training for mediators interested in helping USDA producers with mediation is held on a regular basis.

-This 16-hour training will introduce you to the range of topics covered in agricultural mediation.
-The training includes multiple guest speakers and daily opportunities to practice and review case studies around the types of conflicts and issues that arise within Maine’s agricultural community.
+This 16-hour training will introduce participants to the range of topics covered by MAMP no cost & confidential services, with a special focus on our agricultural mediation/ conflict resolution program.
+The training includes multiple guest speakers representing various agricultural service providers as well as federal, regional, and state organizations that MAMP regularly collaborates with.
+Participants will also have opportunities to practice and review case studies around the types of conflicts and issues that arise within Maine’s agricultural and aquacultural communities.

-There is no cost to attend.
-This training is generously funded through the United States Department of Agriculture, Maine Agricultural Mediation Program.
+Cost: $0, There is no cost to attend.
+This training is generously funded through the United States Department of Agriculture (USDA), Maine Agricultural Mediation Program.

 Presenters:

 Multiple presenters will share their work and how it intersects with the work of MAMP.
-Over the four (4) sessions you’ll learn from ag service providers from the USDA, FSA, Land for Good, MOFGA, Cooperative Extension, Family and Community Mediation, and more.
+Over the four (4) sessions participants will learn from ag service providers from the USDA, FSA, Land for Good, MOFGA, UMaine Cooperative Extension’s Farm Wellness & Coaching Program, and more.

-The sessions will be facilitated by Lucy Wess and Leslie Forstadt from the University of Maine Cooperative Extension and the MAMP.
+The sessions will be facilitated by Lucy Wess, Shiela Leonard, and Leslie Forstadt from the University of Maine Cooperative Extension and the MAMP.
 Additionally, Karen Groat, UMA Libra Professor, and mediation professional will also provide guidance and instruction during the training.

 Information/Waitlist:

-For more information or to get on the waitlist for the next training (TBD) contact us at maineagmediation@maine.edu.
+For more information contact us at maineagmediation@maine.edu or click here to get on the waitlist for the next MAMP training (TBD).

-MAMP invites farmers/fishers/ag community members and a service providers interested in becoming mediators, looking to enhance conflict resolution/management skills or learn how to assist others in resolving their conflict-related issues to apply for our upcoming training.
+MAMP invites land and sea farms, agricultural workers, agricultural service providers, and members of the general public interested in becoming mediators, looking to enhance conflict resolution/management skills or learn how to assist others in resolving their conflict-related issues to apply for our upcoming training.
 We’re offering a 5-day hands-on, highly interactive practical training in Bangor, Maine (see below for details).
 This training is designed as a “low barrier” offering with a focus on welcoming a diverse class of trainees – including but not limited to those in traditionally underserved communities such as BIPOC, LGBTQIA+, refugee/ asylum seekers as well as bi-lingual language speakers.

 This comprehensive training will include: demonstrations, discussions, exercises, videos, and role-play practice with mediation scenarios, in addition to mini-lectures.
 The sessions will focus on both the facilitative and transformative orientation models.
 Co-Instructors, Karen Groat & Leah Boyd (see bios below), will lead the training sessions and guest mediator coaches will provide additional support, guidance, and experience to participants.